tmkosakowski/Maze-solving-Robotics/README.md

 # Maze-solving-Robotics
-Maze solving algorythm for arduino robot
+Maze solving algorythm for arduino robot in micro-C